-There are numerous hospitality venues that offer food, drinks and other services to people across Miami.
+There are numerous hospitality venues that offer food, drinks and other services to people across Coral Gables.
 These venues also provide stable employment to people across the city.

 Workers tend to offer service with a smile, so it can be hard to know what they are truly going through.
 Waitstaff are typically on the frontlines in restaurants, ensuring that customers are comfortable and fully satisfied.
 Not only do these people work extremely hard, but they are also exposed to numerous safety risks each day, as outlined below.